Dalas121/Heir_2_The_Throne/README.md

 "For at the end of days, the texts prophesy a great destruction, yea, the sun itself shall rain down from the heavens as sulfur and fire!"
 "And lo!
 The unclean shall be smitten down, and lo!
 There shall be peace eternal for all men."
 "But until then, ’tis up to I to do the smiting! [attacks some undead]"
-- quest: bring him to Valley of Death and do something with him there.
+- quest: bring him to Valley of Death and rescue his home.

 ----Ulfdain:
 - ulfserker.
 Loyal and healthy.